Never miss a full moon, eclipse, or meteor shower with reminders from the Almanac Daily newsletter.

 What Is Earthshine?

 Earthshine is sunlight that dimly illuminates the dark part of the Moon’s surface that faces us.
 It occurs when light travels from the Sun to Earth, reflects off the Earth, travels to the Moon, and then bounces back to Earth to reach our eyes.
-When this happens, we can see part of the Moon that normally isn’t lit, but this portion is much dimmer than section directly illuminated by sunlight.
+When this happens, we can see part of the Moon that normally isn’t lit, but this portion is much dimmer than the section directly illuminated by sunlight.

-For example, during a waxing crescent stage, we might see a thin crescent brightly lit by direct sunlight, but also the rest of the Moon’s disk slightly illuminated by a much dimmer glow from earthshine.
-Sometimes this appearance is called the “old Moon in the new Moon’s arms.”
+For example, during a waxing crescent stage, we might see a thin crescent brightly lit by direct sunlight, but also the rest of the Moon’s disk slightly illuminated by a much dimmer glow from Earthshine.
+Sometimes, this appearance is called the “old Moon in the new Moon’s arms.”

 Earthshine is most noticeable within five days of a new Moon (during the waning and waxing crescent stages).

 - New Jersey

 - North Carolina